Celtic Renewables honoured as the Emerging Business of the Year at the Scottish Business Awards

 Over 2,000 delegates attended what is believed to have set a record as the UK’s largest ever business dinner, which was held at the EICC in Edinburgh.
 The awards were hosted by TV comedian Rob Brydon and the guests were treated to more than an hour of storytelling from Hollywood legend George Clooney, who was interviewed on-stage by celebrity broadcaster (and new Top Gear presenter) Chris Evans.

 The Scottish Business Awards recognises excellence in Scottish business and celebrates those who are building, and leading, successful, growing and dynamic businesses in Scotland.
 The Best Emerging Business Award honours Scotland’s best new and emerging businesses which are achieving success and have outstanding potential for growth.
 Celtic Renewables were awarded the accolade for an exceptional year in which they produced the world’s first samples of an advanced biofuel – biobutanol – from the production residues of the Scottish malt whisky industry, for which the company was also named the most innovative biotech startup in Europe at the Parliament in Brussels.
-The startup company was the recent recipient of a grant of £11 million from the Department for Transport which it will use to co-finance a commercial scale demonstration facility at Grangemouth.

 Company founder and President, Prof Martin Tangney and CEO Mark Simmers were presented with the coveted award by Britain’s greatest ever Olympian, 6 times gold medallist Sir Chris Hoy.
 Prof Tangney commented “It is an incredible honour for the company to be recognised with this prestigious award in the presence of so many exceptional people, such as Sir Chris, who have achieved so much in their lives.
 We are determined to prove ourselves worthy recipients of the award and to bring our innovation in sustainability to a commercial reality”.

 The Scottish Business Awards is a not-for-profit event, with 100% of the event’s profits donated to charity.
-This years supported charities included “Not On Our Watch”, which is a charity set up by George Clooney (together with other Hollywood stars Brad Pitt and Matt Damon), and the Scottish charity Social Bite - a food chain which donates 100% of its profits to support the nation’s homeless.
-Mr Clooney created a local media scum when he took some time out of his schedule to visit the Social Bite Café in Edinburgh before the glamorous awards dinner.
+This year’s supported charities included “Not On Our Watch”, which is a charity set up by George Clooney (together with other Hollywood stars Brad Pitt and Matt Damon), and the Scottish charity Social Bite – a food chain which donates 100% of its profits to support the nation’s homeless.
+Mr Clooney created a local media scrum when he took some time out of his schedule to visit the Social Bite Café in Edinburgh before the glamorous awards dinner.
 The gala evening also included a charity fundraising auction, which featured prizes including lunch with Arnold Schwarzenegger and golf with former US President Bill Clinton, with the evening generating more than £1million for supported charities.

 As well as being winners of the Emerging Business of the Year Award, Celtic Renewables were also honoured as finalists in the “Business Innovation of the Year” category.
 Company CEO, Mark Simmers, said; “This exceptional recognition at the Scottish Business Awards reflects the hard work and dedication of the team at Celtic Renewables who are committed to growing this business and taking our place amongst the leading companies in Scotland”.